apache/www-site/README.md

 If you make changes to the local copy of www-site, these will be automatically built, and should appear in the browser when you refresh the page.

+## Previewing proposed changes

+Any branch in the www-site repository that is named preview/* will auto-build and stage to www-*.staged.apache.org.

+If you need to test your changes, create a branch such as preview/<your-asf-id>
+Commits to it will be staged at www-<your-asf-id>.staged.apache.org